Number

 Build Request Options

-The following two options may be set in the tunnel build options mapping field of the record: A requesting router may include either or both.
+The following three options may be set in the tunnel build options mapping field of the record: A requesting router may include any, all, or none.

 • m := minimum bandwidth required for this tunnel (KBps positive integer as a string)